thousight/the-road-to-hacker-news/README.md

-# The Road to Learn React follow through
+# The Road to Hacker News
-Going through [The Road to Learn React](https://github.com/the-road-to-learn-react/the-road-to-learn-react) and get the hands on code stored at this repo, deployed to [Heroku](https://the-road-to-hacker-news.herokuapp.com/)
+Going through [The Road to Learn React](https://github.com/the-road-to-learn-react/the-road-to-learn-react) and get the hands on code stored at this repo, deployed to [Heroku](https://the-road-to-hacker-news.herokuapp.com/).
+I added a lot of my own thoughts and I did a lot of things different to what the tutorial taught me.
+The reason is not because I don't know how to do what the tutorial teaches me, I do know, and probably I am very familiar to what it teaches me already.
+The reason is because I treated this project as my own product, so I want things to make sense as a website or a product.

 ### Things I do differently from the book
 - The book kinda put everything together into App.jsx, while I divided up the components into files and put some strings, numbers, and colors into singletons